My hoodie was driving me crazy. One of the seams itched so badly, I struggled to get breakfast ready for my family.

 But Gina didn’t ask me to talk to you about itching, at least not for its own sake.
 We’re here to talk about relationships.
 And ADHD.
 And how stimulant medication fits into that equation.

-Each post discusses a section of my first book, Is It You, Me, or Adult A.D.D.?
+Each post discusses a chapter of my first book, Is It You, Me, or Adult A.D.D.?

 With this installment, Taylor J. passes the baton to Jaclyn, another fantastic writer also in a dual-ADHD marriage.
 Check out her blog (one of my favorites): The ADHD Homestead .